Last updated: 05 August 2020

-The EXMO identification procedure requires the User to provide EXMO with reliable, independent source documents, data or information (for example, a national ID card, an international passport, an extract from the bank, a utility bill).
-For such purposes, EXMO reserves the right to collect the User's identification information for the purposes of AML/ KYC Policy compliance.
+The EXMO’s Customer due diligence (“CDD“) procedure requires the Users to provide EXMO with reliable, independent source documents to identify them and confirm their residential address.
+Such documents may include, for example, a national ID card, an international passport, a bank statement, a utility bill.
+For such purposes, EXMO reserves the right to collect the Users’ identification information for the purposes of compliance with its AML/CFT and KYC Policy.

 EXMO reserves the right to verify the identity of the User on an ongoing basis, especially when its identification information has been changed or its activities appear suspicious (unusual for a particular User).
 In addition, EXMO reserves the right to request from the Users current documents, even if they have been authenticated in the past.

 After confirming the identity of the user, EXMO may refuse to provide Services to the User if EXMO’s Services are suspected to be used for the purposes of conducting illegal activities.

 EXMO has a regulatory requirement to verify the sources of Fiat Money and/or Cryptocurrency to know that the sources of the Funds that Users use to trade with are legitimate.

 Users who intend to use payment cards for the purpose of consuming Services must undergo a card check in accordance with the instructions available on the EXMO’s Site.

 EXMO uses independent third-party companies for the following: